Back to Changelog

 The old agent re-fetched every resource on a fixed interval, pulling the same data over and over. kubeadapt-agent uses Kubernetes watch connections: it syncs once at startup, then receives only change events in real time.
 When a pod scales or a node joins, the agent knows instantly.

-It tracks 20+ resource types out of the box: nodes, pods, deployments, statefulsets, daemonsets, jobs, HPAs, VPAs, persistent volumes, and more.
+It tracks 20+ resource types by default: nodes, pods, deployments, statefulsets, daemonsets, jobs, HPAs, VPAs, persistent volumes, and more.

 Auto-discovery